A Globally Responsible Gateway Initiative

 How does BEtp connect with other global efforts?

-The initiative collaborates with networks like AACSB International, EFMD Global, Net Impact, and others.
+The initiative collaborates with networks like EFMD Global, AACSB International, Net Impact, and others.
 It complements existing frameworks such as the UN SDGs and AIM2Flourish by embedding sustainability in teaching and research.

 Why the emphasis on speed?